koding/koding/Readme.md

 ## Steps to get started:

     # ----- Download kd -----
+    # kd is the cli to interact with klient and fuseklient
     curl https://koding-kd.s3.amazonaws.com/install-kd.sh -s | bash

     # Create a NEW folder in local to use as mount point: